-Prayer

-Dear Lord God, we pray that your kingdom will soon come, when we will be able to shout with joy and welcome Jesus as our king.
+Prayer Dear Lord God, we pray that your kingdom will soon come, when we will be able to shout with joy and welcome Jesus as our king.
 Amen.

-Memory verse

-"The crowds that went before him and that followed him shouted, 'Hosanna to the Son of David!
+Memory verse And the crowds that went before him and that followed him were shouting, "Hosanna to the Son of David!
 Blessed is he who comes in the name of the Lord!
 Hosanna in the highest!"
 (Matthew 21:9).